leits/MeetingBar/README.md

 [Latest version](https://github.com/leits/MeetingBar/releases/latest/download/MeetingBar.dmg) :new:

+Your meetings in the right place.
+In the top right. :heavy_check_mark:

+**MeetingBar** is a menu bar app for your calendar meetings (macOS 10.15+).

-See your day at a glance.
-Integrated with Google Meet and Zoom so you can quickly join meetings from event or create ad hoc meeting. **MeetingBar** is a menu bar app for macOS 10.15+.
+Integrated with Google Meet and Zoom so you can quickly join meetings from event or create ad hoc meeting.

 <img src="https://github.com/leits/MeetingBar/blob/master/screenshot.png" width="700">